scipy-conference/scipy_proceedings/papers/david_nicholson/nicholson.rst

 that preserves local relationships between points :cite:`mcinnes2018umap`.
 The parametrized version of UMAP replaces the second step with optimization of a neural network architecture :cite:`sainburg2021parametric`.
-Because the parametrized version can be used with a wide range of neural network functions, we declare this as a family.
+Because the parametrized version can be used with a wide variety of neural network functions, we declare this as a family.
 We provide an implementation of a single model, an encoder with a convolutional front-end